rfrancesco/particles/README.md

 All particles live inside the window borders, colliding both with the walls and with each other.
 The window can be resized!

 ## Build
+Requires SDL2.
+Make sure to also install the corresponding `-devel` (or similar) packages available for your OS.

 ```
 mkdir build
 cd build